 Marketing Manager

 From the exhilarating rush of his very first flight, Jan Uphues was captivated by the world of aviation.
 Though that maiden voyage had its jittery moments, it set the course for a lifelong passion.
-While most kids dreamt of taking to the skies as pilots, Jan found his true calling at INFORM in 2018.
-Trading wings for words, he discovered a love for crafting compelling online content that surpasses even his ardor for flying.
+Starting at INFORM in 2018, he combined it with his second love: crafting compelling content.